Neonatal and Pediatric Specialty Transport Services

 - Communicates with neonatal, pediatric and obstetrical specialists at Children’s Health 24 hours a day

-- Ambulances based in Dallas and Plano
+- Ambulances and teams based in Dallas and Plano

 - Traveled over five million ground miles without major incident